 As can be seen, ~75% of the SS industry is dominated by the flat products.
 Currently, India’s SS consumption per capita is ~2.7 kg, whereas the global average is ~6 kg per capita.
 With all the major industries being catered by SS bound to grow, the SS industry in India is expected to continue to grow at healthy rate.

-The Jindal Stainless group led by Ratan Jindal has ~35% of the installed Indian SS capacity.
+The Jindal Stainless group led by Ratan Jindal has ~35% of the installed Indian Stainless Steel capacity.
 However, the group currently accounts for ~50% of the SS supply in India.
 It has increased from ~25% supply 4-5 years back, with unorganized share reducing and leading to many smaller mills lying unutilized.

 Past Measures taken by Indian Government against Imports: